The Missing Brother Mystery

 Read "The Fire in Your Blood" Family Narrative

-This methodology demonstrates Storyline Genealogy's commitment to Board for Certification of Genealogists professional standards while creating meaningful family narratives that honor both historical accuracy and emotional truth.
-Research conducted by Mary Hamall Morales with professional consultation and methodology review by Storyline Genealogy.
+This methodology demonstrates Storyline Genealogy's commitment to Board for Certification of Genealogists professional standards while creating meaningful family narratives that honor both historical accuracy and human experience.